top of page

 Champion: Dr. Daniel Gebregiorgis

 This project will utilize existing weather monitoring stations in the metro Atlanta area and satellite data products to develop community led initiatives to raise awareness and promote adaptive coping and climate resilience practices.
+CSAW's Climate Resilience & Health Project currently resources the Passive Cooling Initiative.

 Drinking Water